This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Who is Ray Bidegain?

-For the last 22 years I have been lucky enough to spend my time working as a fine art photographer, and specifically working as a photographer who photographed using large format negatives and made platinum prints from the camera negatives.
-Many of you have collected these platinum prints over the years and some of you have learned platinum printing from me along the way.
+I have worked as a photographer my whole adult life; 45 years of making pictures.
+For the last 26 years, I have been lucky enough to spend my days working as a fine art photographer.
+More specifically, working as a photographer who photographed using large-format cameras and made platinum prints from the sheet film negatives.
+Many of you have collected these platinum prints over the years.
+Some of you have learned platinum printing from me along the way.

-For the last five years I have started working on making photogravure prints polymer plate photogravure prints, to be specific.
-I worked on it, decided I wanted to make a change and make a commitment to working as a printmaker making photogravure prints.
+For the last nine years, I have started working to make photogravure prints – polymer plate photogravure prints, to be specific.
+I worked to learn the process, decided I wanted to make a change, and made a commitment to working as a printmaker making photogravure prints.
 You all know me as a person who likes handmade photography.
-Handmade objects are at the heart of my photographic journey and printmaking is all of that, and more.
-I have some ideas about doing some bookbinding; I have been making some custom clamshell portfolio boxes, objects all handmade by me.
+Handmade objects are at the heart of my photographic journey, and printmaking is all of that, and more.
+I have, in the last year, added letterpress and hand-made fine press books to my list of favorite things.
+These objects will continue to hold my fascination for many years.